pingidentity/pingone-node-sdk/README.md

 As a result, **PKCE is necessary in these cases**.

 For such cases you should use [PingOne SDK for JavaScript](https://github.com/pingidentity/pingone-javascript-sdk.git) that allows you to expose self-managed user authenticated APIs.

-# Development Notes
-This library uses `@ping-identity/p14c-js-sdk-core` not from npm registry, but the newly build version in [github](https://github.com/pingidentity/pingone-javascript-sdk/tree/master/packages/core/dist/node/%40ping-identity).
-You can copy it's content and put it instead of `/pingone-node-sdk/node_modules/@ping-identity/p14c-js-sdk-core/dist/node` it or make a symlink `ln -s /pingone-javascript-sdk/packages/core/* /pingone-node-sdk/node_modules/@ping-identity/p14c-js-sdk-core`